We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Gluten is a controversial topic.
-Most sources claim that it is safe for everyone except people who have celiac disease.
+Gluten is a protein naturally present in some grains.
+Most sources claim it is safe for everyone except those with celiac disease.
 However, some health experts believe that gluten is harmful to most individuals.

 This article explains what gluten is and how it can affect a person’s health.

 Gluten is a family of proteins found in grains, including wheat, rye, spelt, and barley.